History of Istanbul: Byzantium

 Byzantion (Βυζάντιον), Latinized as Byzantium, was the next name of the city.
-The name is believed to be of Thracian or Illyrian origin and thus predates the Ancient Greek settlement.
-It may be derived from a Thracian or Illyrian personal name, Byzas.
+The name is believed to be of Thracian origin from the word būzas (“he-goat”).
+Specifically, it may be derived from the Thracian personal name Byzas.
 Ancient Greek legend refers to a legendary king Byzas as the leader of the Megarian colonists and eponymous founder of the city.

 Cape Moda in Chalcedon was the first location which the Greek settlers from Megara chose to colonize in 685 BC, before colonizing Byzantion on the European side of the Bosphorus under the command of King Byzas in 667 BC.
 Byzantion was established on the site of an ancient port settlement named Lygos During the period of Byzantion, the Acropolis used to stand where the Topkapı Palace stands today.

 After siding with Pescennius Niger against the victorious Septimius Severus the city was besieged by Rome and suffered extensive damage in AD 196.
 Byzantium was rebuilt by the Roman Emperor Septimius Severus and quickly regained its previous prosperity, being temporarily renamed as Augusta Antonina by the emperor, in honor of his son.